labsyspharm/shell-novice/_episodes/01-intro.md

 -   The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
     It is called so because when you type a command and press <kbd>Return</kbd> (also known as
     <kbd>Enter</kbd>) the shell:
-    1.  reads your command,
+    1.  <kbd>R</kbd>eads your command,
-    2.  evaluates (or 'executes') it,
+    2.  <kbd>E</kbd>valuates (or 'executes') it,
-    3.  prints the output of your command,
+    3.  <kbd>P</kbd>rints the output of your command,
-    4.  loops back and waits for you to enter another command.
+    4.  <kbd>L</kbd>oops back and waits for you to enter another command.

 ### The Shell

-The Shell is a program which runs other programs rather than doing calculations itself.
+-   A Shell is a program which runs other programs rather than doing calculations itself.
+-   It is just a "shell", in the sense of a snail, itself lifeless, but serving as a container for the real meat of the animal.
-Those programs can be as complicated as climate modeling software and as simple as a program that creates a new directory.
-The simple programs which are used to perform stand alone tasks are usually refered to as commands.
+-   Those programs can be as complicated as climate modeling software and as simple as a program that creates a new directory.
+-   The simple programs which are used to perform stand alone tasks are usually refered to as commands.
-The most popular Unix shell is Bash, (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).
+-   The most popular Unix shell is Bash
+    -   The Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne.
-Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.
+-   Bash is the default shell on most versions of Unix and in most packages that provide Unix-like tools for Windows.

-When the shell is first opened, you are presented with a **prompt**, indicating that the shell is waiting for input.
+-   When the shell is first opened, you are presented with a **prompt**, indicating that the shell is waiting for input.

 ~~~
 $
 ~~~
 {: .language-bash}

-The shell typically uses `$ ` as the prompt, but may use a different symbol.
+-   The shell typically uses `$ ` as the prompt, but may use a different symbol.
-In the examples for this lesson, we'll show the prompt as `$ `.
+    We'll always show the prompt as `$ `.
-Most importantly:
-when typing commands, either from these lessons or from other sources, *do not type the prompt*, only the commands that follow it.
+-   <kbd>Importantly</kbd>: when typing commands, *do NOT type the prompt*, only the commands that follow it.

 So let's try our first command, which will list the contents of the current directory: